derenlei/FactCG/README.md

 We propose a fact-checker to detect Large language Model ungrounded hallucinations and a synthetic data generation method to collect high quality training data.

 We leverage LLM to convert text documents into content graphs.
 Graph data, in semi-structured form, is easier to manipulate in both neural and symbolic ways than text.
-Thus allow us to create high quality and high granularity syhthetic data with high control.
+Thus allow us to create high quality and high granularity synthetic data with high control.

 <p align="center"><img src="figs/cg2c_doc.png" width="1000"/></p>